 It’s supposedly spring in Muskoka (forgetting about the brisk -22C outside this am!) and that means all sorts of goodness but for those of us who are particularly Lake Muskoka obsessed it rings the bell on yet another POTENTIAL flood season.
 Many of you found me on Instagram or Facebook circa 2019 when my daily musings about flooding on social media became the most devastating of realities.
 While I seriously hope to all higher powers “they” learned and we never ever end up in that place again, we all came to learn that no matter who does what with the lake levels, the weatherman controls the wild card.
 Expecting the unexpected is frankly to be expected, and once again cottagers it is time to tune in.
-Here are the facts as at March 29, 2022 (12 am)
+Here are the Muskoka flood facts as of March 29, 2022 (12 am)

 Why Almost Every Lakefront Cottager in Muskoka Should Pay Attention